spellbook/spellbook-archive/README.md

 Namespace
 ---------

-`spellbook.coffee` simple sets up the namespace for the application.
+`spellbook.coffee` simply sets up the namespace for the application.
 Be sure to change this file and namespace to the name of your application.

 Components
 ----------